Pluteus cervinus Fawn Pluteus Shipley Country Park,

 moss on lawn.
 Same as previous photograph but young and showing

 brown tufts on ring.
-Awaiting identification
+Not identified

 University Park, Nottinghamshire (November 2008)